 If you are diagnosed with malaria you will be started on a course of anti-malarial tablets.
 This visit will last longer than the other follow-up visits, approximately half an hour.
-Usually the blood test result is available after you have already left clinic.
+Usually the blood test result is available after you have already left clinic, although if you wish to wait for the result after each test you are welcome to do so.
 If you have left and your blood test is positive for malaria we will contact you and ask you to return to the CCVTM as soon as possible to start treatment.
 However, if the diagnosis is made very late at night and you feel well, we will give you the option of waiting until the following morning to start treatment, if you would prefer.
 It is therefore essential that we are able to contact you at all times on your telephone and that you are available to return to the CCVTM to start treatment at short notice between day 1 - 28 post challenge.
 You must also provide a name and 24-hour phone number for someone who will be living with you and who will know where you are for the duration of the study.
 If you fail to attend for review during the post-challenge period and are uncontactable we will contact this person.